 The chickpea flatbread is a tasty traditional street food of Tuscany and Liguria.
 It is a sort of very thin pancake, about 0,5 cm wide, soft inside but with a crunchy crust.
-We make it with simple ingredients as chickpea flour, water, salt, and extra virgin olive oil.
+We make it with simple ingredients such as chickpea flour, water, salt, and extra virgin olive oil.

-In Tuscany, we use to call it with different names depending on where you are.
+In Tuscany, we use to call it by different names depending on where you are.
 In Pisa and Versilia they call it “Cecìna”.
 Leghorn and province know it as “torta di Ceci” or more simply “torta“.
 In Carrara, they call it “Calda Calda“, literally “hot hot”.
 In Lunigiana, Garfagnana, and Liguria you have to ask for “farinata di ceci” or “farinata“.

 What the chickpea flatbread is?

 I tell you a story to explain that.
 A few years ago my friend Jed from San Francisco came to visit me in Tuscany.
-After a few days exploring the best places, it was time to let him experience the taste of the chickpea pie.
+After a few days of exploring the best places, it was time to let him experience the taste of chickpea pie.

 We went to a pizzeria to order the chickpea flatbread.
 I asked Jed to guess what was this delicious specialty.
 He thought it was an omelet and this made me laugh.
 The owner of the pizzeria, an old woman who saw me grow up, asked me: “Why are you laughing?”.
 I told her what my friend Jed thought about the chickpea flatbread, and she started to laugh too.

 She replied to him: “No my dear, this is CALDA CALDA!” associating the typical Italian hand gesture that means “eating”.
 My friend, of course, did not understand.
 But he was delighted to get some slices asking me what was.